-Legal Standard Derivative evidence will be excluded as evidence if: ☐ You discovered evidence subject to the exclusionary ru le; That evidence led you to discover additional derivative) evidence; and (i.e. ☐ There are no applicable exceptions .
+Legal Standard Derivative evidence will be excluded as evidence if: ☐ You discovered evidence subject to the exclusionary rule ; ☐ That evidence led you to discover additional (i.e derivative) evidence; and • ☐ There are no applicable exceptions .

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Missouri, the 8th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.